Kripalu Guest Stories: Tracy E.

 I came to Kripalu because I wanted to lose weight, but I didn’t want a diet—I wanted a lifestyle change.
 I wanted to feel better about myself and be more active.
 I thought I was eating right“reduced-calorie and low-fat items, along with diet sodas.
 But the truth is that I was hungry, tired, and experiencing brain fog.
 I was getting older and starting to see relatives with major health issues.
-Reading Kripalu’s catalog, I was attracted to the Integrative Weight Loss program.
+Reading Kripalu’s catalog, I was attracted to the Kripalu Approach to Diet: An Integrative Weight Loss Program.

 I arrived hoping to lose 10 pounds, and I’ve lost 28 pounds slowly over the last year!
 When people ask me how I lost 28 pounds, I tell them that what’s worked for me was just changing small things every day.
 Just make simple changes that make you feel better, and you’re more likely to make better choices.
 My whole mind-set has become more positive.
 Having this success makes me want to do more.